Coalescing Brownian flows: A new approach: Schramm--Smirnov topology and flows

 We are now ready to define the crucial definition for our state-space:

-\begin{definition}[\bf Space of coalescing flows] Let $\HH$ be the space of all {\em closed} hereditary subsets of $\TUBE$.
-We call $\HH$ the Schramm--Smirnov space of coalescing flows or simply the space of coalescing flows. \margin{C: I changed the name, I didn't like the term percolative flows.
+\begin{definition}[(Space of coalescing flows)] Let $\HH$ be the space of all {\em closed} hereditary subsets of $\TUBE$.
+We call $\HH$ the Schramm--Smirnov space of coalescing flows or simply the space of coalescing flows. \margin{C: I changed the name, I did not like the term percolative flows.
 Please check if you are fine.} \end{definition}

-\begin{remark} The word \emph{closed} in the above definition refers to the Hausdorff metric on tubes of Definition \ref{d.TUBE}.
-Essentially, it is a way of setting the following convention: if $T_n \to T$ in $d_\TUBE$ and each $T_n$ is crossed by a family of continuous paths, then we declare $T$ to be crossed.
-Another way to think about it is that it enables to break the tie for ambiguous cases of tube crossing when a path touches the boundary of the tube like the path $\gamma_3$ in Figure \ref{f.tube}. \end{remark}
+\begin{remark} The word \emph{closed} in the above definition refers to the Hausdorff metric on tubes of Definition~\ref{dTUBE}.
+Essentially, it is a way of setting the following convention: if $T_n \to T$ in $d_\TUBE$ and each $T_n$ is crossed by a family of continuous paths, then we declare $T$ to be crossed by that family.
+Another way to think about it is that it shows how to decide whether a tube is crossed in the ambiguous case when a path touches the boundary of the tube, like the path $\gamma_3$ in Figure~\ref{ftube}.
+Such a tube is declared crossed. \end{remark}